salmanytofficial/XLICON-V2-MD/README.md

 - Not For Sale
 - Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
 - Have A Good Day Ahead
+- Don't Use This Script As Your Bot Base
 ---

  <br><br>